pyvista/pyvista/docs/extras/docker.rst

 Additionally, you must install GPU drivers on the docker image of the same version running on the host machine.
-For example, if you are running on Azure Kubernetes Service and the GPU nodes on the kubernetes cluster is running ``450.51.06``, you must install the same version on your image.
+For example, if you are running on Azure Kubernetes Service and the GPU nodes on the kubernetes cluster are running ``450.51.06``, you must install the same version on your image.
 Since you will be using the underlying kernel module, there's no reason to build it on the container (and trying will only result in an error).